English

 # Create an E2B sandbox in the cloud

-puppyone conn add sandbox "Python Runner" --type e2b
+puppyone access add sandbox "Python Runner" --type e2b

 # Create a Docker sandbox for self-hosted use

-puppyone conn add sandbox "Data Processor" --type docker
+puppyone access add sandbox "Data Processor" --type docker

 Via API